Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Introduction

-In prior work on motion planning of cooperative multiple mobile manipulators, geometric path planning approaches \cite{2018_Cao} and distributive trajectory planning algorithm \cite{2020_Shorinwa,2021_Wu} plans motion in environments with static obstacles only.
-The motion planning algorithm for dynamic obstacle avoidance by \textit{Tallamraju et al.} \cite{2019_Tallamraju} conservatively approximates an obstacle as a uniform cylinder that is highly limiting for navigation in a tight space.
-Constrained optimization-based methods \cite{2017_AlonsoMora} for trajectory planning in dynamic environments use obstacle-free regions around the formation in the position-time space and optimize for the object's pose to contain the robots in that region.
-This position-time obstacles-free approach often could not define an obstacle-free convex region in an environment with tightly spaced obstacles, hence is unable to compute a collision-free plan in such situations.
-Also, the above technique did not incorporate the individual mobile manipulator's system dynamics.
-The computed plan may not be accomplished due to the system's dynamic limitations.
-Kinodynamic planning algorithms (\cite{1993_Donald}) eradicate such infeasibilities.
-Our proposed method differs from the typical cell decomposition technique \cite{2006_Lavalle} but is similar to the method by \textit{Deits and Tedrake} \cite{2015_Deits}, where the authors employed intersecting convex polytopes for computing trajectories for quadrotors.
+In prior work on motion planning for cooperative multiple MMRs, the geometric path planning approaches \cite{2018_Cao}, hierarchical path planning \cite{2025_zhang,2022_Vlantis} and distributive trajectory planning algorithms \cite{2020_Shorinwa,2021_Wu} plan motion in environments with static obstacles.
+The motion planning algorithm for dynamic obstacle avoidance by \textit{Tallamraju et al.} \cite{2019_Tallamraju} conservatively approximates the obstacles as uniform cylinders that is highly limiting for navigation in a tight space.
+Constrained optimization based method \cite{2017_AlonsoMora} for the trajectory planning in dynamic environments uses obstacle-free regions around the formation in the position-time space and optimize for the object's pose to contain the robots in that region.
+This position-time obstacles free approach often could not define an obstacle-free convex region in an environment with tightly spaced obstacles, hence the planner is unable to compute a collision-free plan in such situations.
+Also, the above technique did not incorporate the individual MMR's system dynamics.
+The computed plan may not be accomplished due to the system's kinodynamic limitations.
+Kinodynamic planning algorithms \cite{1993_Donald} eradicate such infeasibilities.
+Our proposed method differs from the typical cell decomposition technique \cite{2006_Lavalle} but is similar to the method by \textit{Deits and Tedrake} \cite{2015_Deits}, where the authors employed intersecting convex polytopes for computing trajectories for quad-rotors.
+The random sampling method proposed by \textit{Deits and Tedrake} \cite{2015_Deits} for obstacle-free region generation could not define narrow door like region.